Accessibility Guide

 Crowcombe Heathfield no level yes no n/a grassed area

-Stogumber no steep ramp yes yes n/a too narrow
+Stogumber no steep ramp yes yes n/a narrow

 Williton no shallow ramps no no no narrow